lorepirri/fb-cleaning-utilities/README.md

 ## Remove Posts, Likes, Comments, Pages, Photos, Remove Tags, Almost all

-More info in my blog post [Facebook: delete everything from timeline, no plugins](https://lorepirri.com/facebook-remove-delete-untag-unlike-all.html).
+More info in my blog post [Facebook: delete everything from timeline automatically](https://lorepirri.com/facebook-remove-delete-untag-unlike-all.html).

 - Use the code of this file: [pleaseRemoveMePlease.js](https://raw.githubusercontent.com/lorepirri/fb-cleaning-utilities/master/pleaseRemoveMePlease.js)

 ## Remove user from Going/Interested to events

-- pleaseRemoveMeEventsPlease.js
+More info in my blog post [Facebook: remove all events interest, automatically](https://lorepirri.com/facebook-remove-events.html).

+- Use the code of this file: [pleaseRemoveMeEventsPlease.js](https://raw.githubusercontent.com/lorepirri/fb-cleaning-utilities/master/pleaseRemoveMeEventsPlease.js)

 ## Unfollow all of your friends

-More info in my blog post [Facebook: unfollow all friends, no plugins](https://lorepirri.com/facebook-unfollow-all-friends-no-plugins.html).
+More info in my blog post [Facebook: automatically unfollow all friends](https://lorepirri.com/facebook-unfollow-all-friends-no-plugins.html).

 - Use the code of this file: [pleaseUnfollowFriendsPlease.js](https://raw.githubusercontent.com/lorepirri/fb-cleaning-utilities/master/pleaseUnfollowFriendsPlease.js)